Six appointment setter skills shown as a structured checklist with icons representing qualification, rapport, objection handling, and pitch delivery

 Tips to Improve Your Appointment Setting Skills

 1. Train.
 Ramp-up takes some time, but make sure to invest in training your SDRs.
 Provide ICPs and Buyer Personas, educate them on your services and the value proposition.
-Provide every detail that can be used for prospecting and insight them about the peculiar details of the sales process in your company.
+Provide every detail that can be used for prospecting and share the peculiar details of the sales process in your company.

 2. Grow.
 Give your sales appointment setters room to grow.
 Analyze the progress and help them improve their performance.
 Let them know that there are seniors ready to help with any difficulties that may arise.